ray-qwer/CG_Final/Readme.md

 ## Description
 We re-implemented and modified the paper "A Method for Animating Children's Drawings of the Human Figure" (SIGGRAPH 2023) as our final project.
 This project is written in python, feel free to fork and play with yourself!
+For more, please check out our demo slide: [link](https://docs.google.com/presentation/d/1H1I1fWN3nPmaxl5HXqvA2ABLq2Eaix3LMbHgJhncGrc/edit#slide=id.p)

 ## Member
 we are from NTU GICE DISP Lab (台大電信所R11)